 - Responsive Email Resources – A collection of tools and resources for responsive email design.

 - Themeforest has a vast selection of incredible paid offerings along with Photoshop files and instructions.

-- Email Monks – if you’ve got the design down but need it converted, the folks at Email Monks have done a fine job for a few of our clients!
+- Uplers – if you need a new design or have a design that needs coded, the folks at Uplers have done a fine job for a few of our clients!

 - DK New Media – if you’ve got a unique problem that you need some assistance with, don’t hesitate to reach out!

 As email marketers, responsive design has been a hot topic for a number of years as this inexorable growth has gathered steam.
 We’ve now reached the point where responsive email design, IS email design!
 In Instiller’s latest infographic, we’ve compiled a bunch of eye-catching statistics that underscore the importance of catering to mobile users with your email communications.

-Instiller is an Email Service Provider specifically built for agencies that offers a complete email solution to design, send and report on email sent for their clients (they also include some deliverability tools and reputation monitoring).
+Instiller is an Email Service Provider specifically built for agencies that offer a complete email solution to design, send and report on the email sent for their clients (they also include some deliverability tools and reputation monitoring).

 The folks at Litmus have put together this fantastic infographic and accompanying article, The How-To Guide to Responsive Email Design.